ngvnduck/STM32/README.md

-Standard library for interfering LCD1602 with STM32 (without I2C)
+Standard library for connecting LCD1602 with STM32 (without I2C)